qqwerty222/guide-book/Git/Git repo create guide.md

 ***
 # What is?

 Git is a modern version control system.
-It provide functionality to store code repositories on different machines at the same time and synchronize changes in different ways when it is needed.
+It provides functionality to store code repositories on different machines at the same time and synchronize changes in different ways when it is needed.

 ***
-## What is github?:
+## What is GitHub?:

-Github is service that can store your github repositories in the internet and provide functionality to pull and push from them.
+GitHub is a service that can store your git repositories on the internet and provide functionality to pull and push from them.

 ---

-# Create private github repo and .gitignore
+# Create private GitHub repo and .gitignore

 ## Configuration
 - Windows 10